cgutie40/cgutie40.github.io/docs/04-Schematic/schematic.md

 - Temperature (T) signal

-Each signal is routed through one of the MCP6004’s op-amp channels, configured as unity-gain voltage followers (buffers).
+Each signal is routed through the MCP6004’s op-amp channels, configured as as two non-inverting amplifiers (Gain ≈ 1.2) to condition SHT31-ARP-B-Temperature & Humidity signals around a 2.5V mid-supply reference for 0-5 V ADC use.Expected outputs: Temp ≈ 0.44-4.7 V, RH ≈ 0.1-4.9 V from inputs 0.77-4.34 V and 0.5-4.5 V respectively.
-These buffers provide signal isolation and stability, making sure the sensor outputs are not affected by the input impedance of the microcontroller’s ADC.

 *Microcontroller Interface*

 Buffered signals are fed into the PIC18F57Q43 via its analog input pins:

-- RA0 (ADC1) → Temperature signal input
+- RA0 (ADC1) → Humidity signal input

-- RA1 (ADC1) → Humidity signal input
+- RA1 (ADC1) → Temperature signal input

 The microcontroller continuously monitors these readings.
 If the humidity exceeds a preset threshold (indicating a potential water leak), the firmware outputs a digital HIGH signal from RD5/RD7, routed to pin 3 of the team connector, which communicates with the alarm subsystem to activate the speaker.